Healthdirect Free Australian health advice you can count on.

 • tablets

-• injections that you inject yourself at home
+• injections you can give yourself at home if you choose

-• infusions that are given by nurse into a vein, usually in a clinic
+• infusions that are given by a nurse into a vein

-Conventional DMARD medicines such as methotrexate may take several weeks before they work optimally.
-Your doctor may prescribe other medicines to help manage pain and inflammation such as NSAIDs.
+Some DMARD medicines may take several weeks before they work best.
+Your doctor may prescribe other medicines to help manage pain and inflammation in the meantime.
+These may include anti-inflammatory medicines (NSAIDs) or prednisolone.

-What types of DMARDs might I be given or prescribed?
+What types of DMARDs might I be prescribed?

-1. Conventional synthetic DMARDs, including medicines such as methotrexate, corticosteroids, sulfasalazine, hydroxychloroquine and leflunomide.
+1. Conventional synthetic DMARDs — which affect your immune system in general.
+These include medicines such as methotrexate, sulfasalazine, hydroxychloroquine and leflunomide.

-Biological DMARDs are usually prescribed if other DMARDs have not been effective.
+Biological DMARDs are usually prescribed if conventional DMARDs have not been working well enough.

-Your doctor will prescribe a DMARD for you based on:
+Your doctor may suggest a DMARD for you based on:

 • how severe your condition is

-They will also consider your preferences and personal needs, such as if you are planning a family soon, and if the cost of medicines is a concern for you.
+They will also consider your preferences and personal needs, such as if you are planning a pregnancy.

 LOOKING FOR A MEDICINE? — To search by brand name or active ingredient, use the Medicines information search feature.